Pexers/CS-fundamentals/Development/Methodologies.md

 Almost all software development methodologies are non-technical.
 This means they do not deal with the technical aspects of software design and development.
 They focus more on the internal operations, and other processes involved in the project.

+#### Fundamental roles
+These roles can have different naming conventions depending on the adopted methodology:
+- **Product Owner**: understands the customer and business requirements, creates and manages the product backlog based on those requirements.
+- **Team Leader** / **Scrum Master**: responsible for gluing everything together and ensuring that agile is being done well.
+In practical terms, that means they help the product owner to define value, the development team to deliver the value and get better.
+The team leader is a servant leader which not only describes a supportive style of leadership but describes what they do on a day-to-day basis.
+- **Development Team**: composed of professionals who do the hands-on work of completing the tasks in a iteration / scrum sprint.
+- **Stakeholders**: those who have an interest in the project that is being undertaken.
+They can be internal or external to the organization, and they may have a financial, operational, or strategic interest in the project.
+- **Customers**: individuals who receive or purchase a product or service.
+A customer should have the ability to buy or rate this product or service.
+The feedback is frequently used to improve organizational processes and set requirements.

 ## 1. Waterfall
 When it comes to software development, Waterfall is the most traditional and sequential choice.
 Although it’s usually viewed as an outdated method, it’s helpful to understand its structure to better appreciate the flexibility of more modern methodologies.